 The group will revisit this topic in a historical moment defined by explicit race-and ethnicity-based political appeals, debates over the relationship between gender and power, evidence that the political preferences of the poor go unheard in the political system, and demonstrations originating in communities around the country.

 For news and announcements about this working group and other Anxieties of Democracy program activities, you can follow us at: @SSRCanxieties.

 Wilbur A. Cowett Professor of Government and of African and American Studies and Dean of Social Science, Harvard University

 Anton Vonk Associate Professor of Environmental Politics, University of California, Santa Barbara

-Associate Professor of Gender and Sexuality Studies and Affiliated Faculty, Department of Politics, Princeton University
+Associate Professor of Gender and Sexuality Studies and Affiliated Faculty, Princeton University

 Contributing Editor, Dissent Magazine

 The following contributors have also supported the mission of the working group:

 Elisabeth Clemens (University of Chicago), Cathy Cohen (University of Chicago), Katherine J. Cramer (University of Wisconsin-Madison), Larry Bartels (Vanderbilt University), Mickey Edwards (Aspen Institute), Archon Fung (Harvard University), Marc J. Hetherington (Vanderbilt University), Alexander Keyssar (Harvard University), Amy Lerman (University of California, Berkeley)